 Up to now, the focus has been mainly on explanations based on personalization at the local level.
-But as indicated above, we expect also the national level to have an impact on local elections.
+But as indicated above, we expect also the national level to have an impact on the use of preference voting in local elections.
 In this part, we will test whether the presence of MPs (who are by definition active on the national or regional level) has an impact on the use of preference voting, and whether a change over time has taken place.